Four Ways to Better Manage Your Time as a College Freshman by Ty Howard – [ Article ]

 One of the biggest time traps is having free will when you are a college freshman.
 College is not the 13th grade, and that means students are totally responsible for their education.
 In the college world, professors/instructors do not phone home to setup meetings with parents to discuss students’ progress.
 It is easy for students to get distracted with parties, social organizations, and recreational activities.
 These things are there to enhance the college experience, not for them to become a priority.
 If there is an extracurricular event that you would like to attend, then plan it around your school work and not the other way around.

-3. Don’t wait until the last minute
+3. Do not wait until the last minute

 Mastering procrastination can have lifelong positive effects on one’s life.
 Waiting until the last minute to get your work done creates unnecessary stress.
 If left unchecked, this can become a bad habit once you enter the professional world.
 Getting your work accomplished ahead of deadlines can leave you feeling more positive about yourself and your school work in general.